mostafachegeni/Blockchain-Analytics/doc/1_Cardano_HeuristicBased_Clustering.md

 # 1. Cardano Heuristic-Based Clustering

-This '.md' file explains the implementation of the corresponding code "**1_Cardano_HeuristicBased_Clustering**".
-The code analyzes Cardano transactions, applies two heuristics to cluster the addresses into entities, and creates/stores the clustering results as an array.
-The 'code' also generates/stores the edge list of the address network graph.
+This `.md` file documents the implementation of the corresponding notebook, **"1_Cardano_HeuristicBased_Clustering.ipynb"**.
+The code processes Cardano transactions, applies two heuristics to cluster addresses into entities, and stores the clustering results in an array.
+Additionally, it generates and saves the edge list for the address network graph.

 In the following sections, each cell in the corresponding 'code' is documented with a brief description of its purpose and functionality, followed by the summarized cell code.